Why Does My Son Keep Relapsing?

 That’s why it’s important to have outside help.
 When you love someone struggling with addiction, it hurts.
 You will feel overwhelmed, angry, frustrated, worried and stressed out, all at the same time.
 These intense emotions may cause you to act out in ways that aren’t helpful.
-Yelling, screaming, pleading, threatening and swearing, or controlling, enabling and other unhealthy behaviours, are part of the family disease.
+Yelling, screaming, pleading, threatening and swearing, or controlling, enabling and other unhealthy behaviors, are part of the family disease.
 So is guilt, for behaving in such a manner.
 And then after guilt?
 You guessed it.
 Enabling.
 And so the cycle continues.

 A person outside this relationship can help you look at things in a different light.

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.

 For instance, when your loved one tells you they’re not hurting anyone but themselves, what that really is – is a clue to how sick and delusional they’ve become.
 It’s not a personal attack on you.
 It’s a symptom of their illness.